All Notes

 -

-Selection sort is an algorithm that sorts arrays by repeatedly selecting the next-smallest element and swapping it into place.
+Selection sort is a simple algorithm that sorts an array by repeatedly selecting the next-smallest element and swapping it into place.
 It has a running time of Θ(n^2) in all cases.

 -